greenJaa/svelte-rings/README.md

     Vercel Deployment: Pushes to the cool-edit branch trigger production deployment.

     Svelte App CI: Runs build, lint, and test workflows on every push or pull request to bash-install branche.
+Directory/File,Description
+Dockerfile,Instructions for building a Docker container image to package the application.
+"Chart.yaml, values.yaml, templates/",The complete structure for a Helm Chart.
+This allows for easy and standardized deployment of the application onto a Kubernetes cluster. ansible/hosts.ini,"Configuration for Ansible, a tool used for configuration management and automated server provisioning/deployment." terraform/,"Contains Terraform configuration (main.tf, .tfstate files).
+Terraform is an Infrastructure as Code (IaC) tool, used here to likely provision the underlying cloud resources (like EC2 instances or the Kubernetes cluster itself) before deploying the app." my-ec2-key.pem,"A private key file, almost certainly used by Ansible or a Terraform provisioner to securely connect to a cloud instance (like AWS EC2)."
+"CONTRIBUTORS.md, README.md",Standard documentation files for project information and instructions.